openstack/monasca-ceilometer/devstack/README.md

 There are a few options for configuring Ceilosca on top of a Ceilometer and Monasca deployment.

 Choose one:
-- DevStack can be instructed through the local.conf to "enable ceilosca".
-Reference the included devstack/sample-local.conf for one example configuration.
+- DevStack can be instructed through the `local.conf` to "enable ceilosca".
+Reference the included `devstack/sample-local.conf` for one example configuration.

 - Use the included Vagrantfile to create and provision a VM.
 This will provision a new Ubuntu 16.04 VM and run the ceilosca.sh.

-- Under certain conditions the monasca_test_setup.py may be used to set up Ceilosca for testing.
+- Under certain conditions the `monasca_test_setup.py` may be used to set up Ceilosca for testing.
 This .py may also be useful reference if you choose to write your own integration scripts.

-- The devstack/ceilosca.sh script will copy Ceilosca components on top of Ceilometer.
+- The `devstack/ceilosca.sh` script will copy Ceilosca components on top of Ceilometer.
   - ceilosca.sh has been updated to the Newton release.
   - ceilosca.sh is also used by the Vagrant deployment option.
-  - The script should be tweaked before execution, particularly the lines.
+  - The script should be tweaked before execution, particularly the lines below should be set to match the environment.
-    - export SERVICE_HOST=192.168.10.6
+    - `export SERVICE_HOST=192.168.10.6`
-    - export HOST_IP_IFACE=eth0
+    - `export HOST_IP_IFACE=eth0`
   - The script should be run by a sudoers user with no password required.
 Such as is described in https://docs.openstack.org/devstack/latest/
   - And note ceilosca.sh does not configure Horizon